drghirlanda/alex/Docs/AlexManual.md

 - **FlashStimuli**: Like JustInTime, this parameter facilitates use on relatively low-end machines such as the RaspberryPi.
-If FlashStimuli is set to 1, then visual stimuli are briefly displayed on screen as they are loaded, before the experiment starts (clearly, you should not let participants see this).
-This causes the stimulus to be drawn to screen before its first use.
-Without this option, there may be a time lag when stimuli are displayed the first time during an experiment, which can be noticeable when multiple stimuli have to be displayed.
+If FlashStimuli is set to a number x greater than 0, then each visual stimulus (apart from text files) is displayed on screen for x milliseconds when it is loaded, before the experiment starts (clearly, you should not let participants see this).
+Without this option, there may be a time lag when stimuli are displayed the first time during the experiment, which can be noticeable when multiple stimuli have to be displayed.

 \phantomsection \addcontentsline{toc}{section}{More about stimuli}
 \section*{More about stimuli}